How to use Be used to & Get used to

 • I wasn’t used to working such long hours when I started my new job.

-2. Get used to is used to express that an action/situation becomes less strange or new, or becomes more comfortable.
+2. We use get used to to express that an action/situation becomes less strange or new, or becomes more comfortable.

 • It took them a long time to get used to their new boss.